 I love a real book.
 Whilst an e-book may be eco-friendly and handy for travellers who need to save space it simply cannot provide the same experiential value as a real hard copy book.
 I am known for travelling often and travelling light but I have yet to succumb to a Kindle or similar.
 Why?

-We humans are sensory creatures and, to my mind at least, reading a book is an experience that is enhanced by being able to utilise our senses.
-Some of the feelings I experience are:
+We, humans, are sensory creatures and, to my mind at least, reading a book is an experience that is enhanced by being able to utilise our senses to experience:

 - delight at being in possession of a brand new book that tantalises with its pristine pages waiting to be devoured

-- reverence to be in the possession of an old volume, whose well-thumbed pages, offer whispers of bygone era’s and other readers who have clearly respected the tome now in my hands
+- reverence to be in the possession of an old volume, whose well-thumbed pages, offer whispers of bygone eras and other readers who have delighted in the pages of the tome now in my hands